fluencelabs/examples/aqua-examples/near-integration/README.md

 fluence deploy
 ```

-Fluence will make sure that all required services are in place, can be either downloaded or built.
+Fluence will make sure that all required services and modules are in place, can be either downloaded or built.
 It gives us the deployment confirmation:

 ```bash
 Making sure all services are downloaded... done